rangerdirector/force-hexo-deployer-ipfs/README.md

 Installation
 Using npm
 > cd 'your hexo project' <br>
-> npm i --save hexo-deployer-ipfs
+> npm i --save force-hexo-deployer-ipfs

 Configuration
 in your _config.yml file, configure a deployer as below.